Operation Round Up

-Applications for the 2017 school year are available for viewing and downloading.
+Applications for the 2018 school year are not yet available for viewing and downloading.

 Applicants for traditional student scholarships must be college-bound high school seniors and home-school students attending an accredited two-year or four-year college, technical school, vocational school or continuing education institution in the state of Alabama.